 - How does Jon watch the VHS of the Star Wars Holiday Special?
 By putting it on a record player.
 And then breaking the cassette with the needle.

-- Aerith and Bob: Accused Herc's Adventures of this, considering the three characters in the game are Herc, Atlanta, and Jason.
-"One's a...city in Georgia, THE OTHER'S A REGULAR NAME!" note
+- Aerith and Bob: He jokingly accuses Herc's Adventures of this, considering the three characters in the game are Herc, Atlanta, and Jason.
+"One's a...city in Georgia, THE OTHER'S A REGULAR NAME!"

 - All Just a Dream: